-Clothes Washer 21.7% - Make sure your irrigation system is operating properly.
+- Make sure your irrigation system is operating properly.
 All irrigation heads should be spraying on vegetation and not pavement.
 No zones should be overwatering.
 Also be sure your in-ground irrigation system utilizes a rain sensor shutoff device to prevent water waste.
-The State of Minnesota enacted a law (Minnesota Statutes, Chapter 103G.298) in 2005 that requires "all automatically operated landscape irrigation systems include rainfall sensors." - Avoid watering in the heat of the day do not water between the hours of 7:00 am and 7:00 pm.

-Reduce watering!
-Water only when needed, and aim to water no more than twice weekly - for example, Tuesday and Saturday, or Wednesday and Sunday.

-- Repair leaky and drippy faucets.
+The State of Minnesota enacted a law (Minnesota Statutes, Chapter 103G.298) in 2005 that requires "all automatically operated landscape irrigation systems include rainfall sensors." - Avoid watering in the heat of the day do not water between the hours of 7:00 am and 7:00 pm. - Reduce watering!
+Water only when needed, and aim to water no more than twice weekly for example, Tuesday and Saturday, or Wednesday and Sunday. - Repair leaky and drippy faucets in restroom, kitchen, and break room areas.
 Replace worn washers, which are the common source of leaks. - Toilet leaks can be silent!
-Test your toilets for leaks once a year by placing several drops of food coloring (red or green work best) in your toilet tank and allow the toilet to sit for about 7 minutes.
-If the coloring seeps into the bowl without flushing, you have a leak that needs repair. - Turn off your water while brushing your teeth with toothpaste, then turn your water on again to rinse. - Don't stay in the shower longer than you need to.
-Consider installing a low-flow showerhead.
-CenterPoint Energy offers free low-flow showerheads to customers whose homes were built before 1992.
-Low-flow showerheads are also available from hardware stores. - Run only a fully loaded dishwasher or laundry washing machine.
+Test restroom toilets for leaks once a year by placing several drops of food coloring (red or green work best) in toilet tanks and allow each toilet to sit for approximately 7 minutes.
+If the coloring seeps into the bowl of any toilet without flushing, you have a leak that needs repair. - If your business has shower facilities for employees, remind employees not to stay in the shower longer than absolutely necessary.
+Consider installing lowflow showerheads.
+Low-flow showerheads are available from hardware stores. - Run only fully loaded dishwashers or laundry washing machines.
+Don't leave faucets running constantly when washing dishes.